Vomit Fetish

 Psychology

-Proposed explanatory frameworks are drawn from general models of paraphilic interest rather than from dedicated study of emetophilia, which has essentially none.
-They include associative learning (an arousal response conditioned to an unusual cue), the eroticisation of taboo and of loss of bodily control, and links to humiliation or dominance-and-submission dynamics that recur across the excretory interests.
-Individually low disgust sensitivity is also cited as a plausible contributing trait, since interest in body-fluid stimuli runs counter to the strong disgust response most people have.
-No specific cause is established, and the evidence base is thin and largely inferential.
+No specific cause is established.
+Proposed frameworks are drawn from general models of paraphilic interest rather than from dedicated study of emetophilia, of which there is essentially none.
+They include associative learning (an arousal response conditioned to an unusual cue), the eroticisation of taboo and of loss of bodily control, and links to humiliation or dominance and submission dynamics that recur across the excretory interests.
+Low disgust sensitivity is also cited as a plausible contributing trait, since interest in body-fluid stimuli runs counter to the strong disgust response most people have.
+The evidence base is thin and largely inferential: Stoller's and the 2022 report's single-case observations cannot establish a general mechanism.

 Prevalence & culture